bonds/bonds.github.io/content/posts/recipes/2022-07-14-chocolate-chip-ice-cream.md

 Let cool until no longer steaming, about 10 more minutes.
 Remove the vanilla beans and throw them away.
 Cover the mixture with plastic wrap.
-Refridgerate overnight.
+Refrigerate overnight.

 Turn on ice cream maker and wait until its cold.
-Take mixture out of refridgerator and stir to get an even texture.
+Take mixture out of refrigerator and stir to get an even texture.
-Pour half of the mixture into the ice cream maker, returning the rest to the refridgerator.
+Pour half of the mixture into the ice cream maker, returning the rest to the refrigerator.

 While ice cream is churning, add chocolate and oil to a tiny pot.
 Melt chocolate over very low heat, stirring occassionally.